-The holiday season wouldn’t be complete without crumbly, sweet, and delicious Christmas cookies.
+Without crumbly, sweet, and delicious Christmas cookies, the holiday season wouldn’t be complete.
+When Christmas cookie season is upon us, we’re ready for a cozy night of baking!
 You might have perfected the exquisite ritual of baking them and frosting them, but have you ever thought about their backstory?

 Find out everything you need to know about Christmas cookies so you can indulge your family in expertly-prepared, delicious biscuits that stay fresh.
 You’ll have a story or two to tell around the dinner table as well!